SlavaOig/oig-assessment/README.md

 ### Use-cases
 The following use cases are the foundation for the application:
-- As a system user, I want to be able to schedule a questionnaire so that I can ask my target group about a topic/case.
+- As a system user, I want to be able to schedule a survey so that I can ask my target group about a topic/case.
-- As the owner of a scheduled questionnaire, I want to be able to reschedule the questionnaire as long as it has not started.
+- As the owner of a scheduled survey, I want to be able to reschedule the survey as long as it has not started.
-- As the owner of an active questionnaire, I want to be able to close the questionnaire at will.
+- As the owner of an active survey, I want to be able to close the survey at will.

 ### Static structure
-A questionnaire should at least consist of the following:
+A survey should at least consist of the following:
 - Name
 - Startdate/time
 - Enddate/time